Nightlife in Ponce, Puerto Rico: Social and regulatory aspects

 Adult nightlife establishments in Ponce, like pubs, bars and nightclubs, function as third places.
 Vibrant Ponce nightlife scenes contribute to the development of a local culture.
 Some nightlife establishments in the city require adherence to a dress code.
-Though mostly true of nightclubs, one notable case is Proscenium, a cafe theater in Barrio Tercero, at the corner of Calle Marina and Calle Isabel, across from Plaza Muñoz Rivera in the downtown district.
+Though mostly true of nightclubs, one notable case is Proscenium, a café theater in Barrio Tercero, at the corner of Calle Marina and Calle Isabel, across from Plaza Muñoz Rivera in the downtown district.

 Until 17 October 2005, there was no national or municipality-mandated last call for purchase of alcoholic beverages in the city of Ponce.
 There were also no mandated hours of operation for liquor stores.
 On 17 October, however, Municipal Law #24 went into effect establishing a 3:00AM (Monday through Wednesday) and a 3:30AM (Thursday through Sunday) last calls.
 Drinking on the street is legal, except in the Downtown historic district and the La Guancha sea-front recreational area.
 In any event, regardless of the 17 October 2005 ordinance, sales are prohibited on Election Day and during hurricane emergencies.
 Beer, wine and spirits are available for sale at Ponce supermarkets, convenience stores and drug stores as well as liquor stores.
 The minimum age for purchasing alcohol is 18 years; this is also the minimum drinking age.
 Nightlife venues must be licensed to serve alcohol.

 Prostitution was legalized in Ponce in 1894 and was permitted until the late 1910s.
 In 1894, Mayor Nouvilas de Vilar issued an anti-prostitution edict, the Reglamento de Higiene de la Prostitución (Prostitution Higiene Decree), intended to "correct immorality in Ponce".
 Prostitutes had to register with the municipal government to operate, and had to pay a hygiene tax.
 This gave them the right to regular medical exams and access to a personal passbook certifying they had received a clean bill of health.
 Exercising prostitution without registering was charged as "trafficking in sex" without registration.
-In 2012, Enrique Arrarás Mir, the Commissioner of the event, said that “the safest place in all of Puerto Rico during the celebration of Las Justas will be the city of Ponce”.
-In 2011, in Mayaguez, there were also arrests for drunkness and drug trafficking.
-In 2014, electronic scanners were implemented at checkpoints, doing away with the former and slower manual frisk system.